bmoshe/bootcamp-backend/chapters/Chapter 1 - Models.md

 validates :name, presence: true
 ```

-The Rails presense validation relies on the `.present?` method defined on all objects.
+The Rails presence validation relies on the `.present?` method defined on all objects.
 It returns `false` for
 things like `nil`, `false`, `[]` (empty array), `{}` (empty Hash), `''` (empty String).
 In our case, this would ensure that the name is not `nil` or an empty string.